 This is one of the famous temples in Kerala and is situated in Thiruvananthapuram .
 This temple is popular for its architectural superiority and is dedicated to Lord Vishnu.
 It is constructed in Dravidian style in the 8th century.
-The temple possesses many stone carvings and mural paintings and thus, it is the perfect place for art enthusiasts.
-It has an incredible sculpture of Lord Vishnu reclined on a snake named Anantha.
+The temple possesses many stone carvings and mural paintings and thus, it is the perfect place for art enthusiasts. there are many top places to visit in trivandrum especially the Sri Padmanabhaswamy Temple, It has an incredible sculpture of Lord Vishnu reclined on a snake named Anantha.
 Murals and stone carving in this temple are simply enchanting and eye-catching.
 Apart from the splendid structure of the temple, there are two major festivals (Phaguni festival and Alpashy festival) that are celebrated in the temple.
 Every year, these two festivals draw a chunk of tourists from all across the world.
 These two annual festivals are celebrated with full gusto.
 You can visit this temple from October to November during the Alpashy festival and march to April during panguni festival.

 This temple is built in the 17th century and is another famous temple in Kerala.
 The temple is dedicated to lord Krishna.
 An idol of Krishna as a child resides in the temple.
 The deity was brought from Guruvayoor during tipu sultan’s era.
 This temple is popular for the “palpayasam” which is an offering of sweet milk porridge.
 There are paintings of ten incarnations of lord Krishna displayed on the inner walls of this temple.
 The tourists can visit this temple during their rides in houseboats in Alleppey.
 This temple is only 8 miles away from Alleppey boathouse.
 The best time to visit this temple is in the month of July during Amabalapuzha temple festival and between March to April during the aaraattu festival.